slickage/baron/README.md

 http://localhost:8080/pay/8c945af08f257c1417f4c21992586d33
 ```

-### Payment Data Model
-Payments have the following properties:
-* `invoice_id` - Invoice that this payment is associated with
-* `address` - Address to send BTC to
-* `amount_paid` - Stores the amount that was paid (Always stored in BTC)
-* `expected_amount` - Stores the amount that the payment expects to receive
-* `blockhash` - Stores the blockhash that the transaction was confirmed into
-* `spot_rate` - Stores the exchange rate at the time of payment
-* `status` - The status of this payment (paid, unpaid, partial, overpaid, pending, invalid)
-* `tx_id` - Stores the transaction ID from bitcoind
-* `watched` - Indicates if the payment is actively being watched by Baron
-* `created` - Time the payment was created
-* `paid_timestamp` - Time that payment became 'paid' status
-* `reorg_history` - When applicable, contains the history of block hashes that the transaction was reorged out of
-* `double_spent_history` - When applicable, contains the history of transaction ID's that double spent this payment

-**NOTE:** This is just for reference, all payments are created and handled internally by Baron.

 ### Advanced Payment Handling
 Baron is able to handle when a bitcoin transaction is reorged, double spent, or mutated.
 For example:
 ![Invalid Payment Screenshot](http://i.imgur.com/YzszBcQ.png)